Josh Bergeron: New incentives could help with downtown vitality in Rowan - Salisbury Post

 If Salisbury and Rowan County see enough growth, it’s possible enough small businesses fill downtown spaces, but the chances seem lower than ever because of COVID-19.
 Chances also seem low that Salisbury and Rowan County will lure new office-centric employers to downtown.
 Proof of that lies in the largest employers that already exist in the county: Food Lion, Daimler Trucks, Chewy, Rowan Regional Medical Center, Gildan, Continental Structural Plastics, a Dillard’s warehouse, Walmart, Swing Transport and Schult Homes.

-There are, however, enough people who are interested in living in reasonably priced, small town apartments in a downtown area to make an multi-million-dollar investment worthwhile, particularly if there are some incentives to sweeten the deal.
+There are, however, enough people who are interested in living in reasonably priced, small town apartments in a downtown area to make a multi-million-dollar investment worthwhile, particularly if there are some incentives to sweeten the deal.

 Retail and restaurants will follow new residents.
-With any luck, the percentage vacant square footage downtown will plummet to a single-digit percentage.
+With any luck, the percentage of vacant square footage downtown will plummet to single digits.

 Josh Bergeron is editor of the Salisbury Post.